flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="1">

-Only one type variable can be a `TypeVarTuple`
+New generics can leverage the flexibility of `tuple`

 A placeholder for ordered types and/or an `Unpack` expression

-Normal `TypeVar` can proceed and/or follow a `TypeVarTuple`
+Normal `TypeVar` can proceed and/or follow a single `TypeVarTuple`

 </v-clicks>
 </Transform>